DC’s Attorney General Advocating for More Affordable Housing

 Nevertheless, Racine noted his office would use its authority to advocate for the advancement of racial equity, environmental justice and housing affordability for long-term District residents.

-As part of his new focus, Racine’s office sent letters to all Advisory Neighborhood Commissioners in the District looking to collaborate and level the playing field between developers and residents in these critical decisions.
+In conjunction with Racine’s new focus, his office sent letters to the District’s Advisory Neighborhood Commissioners, looking for collaboration between developers and residents, per the prepared statement.
 The AG’s office’s land use section is also looking for input from community organizations and advocacy groups.

 Another big goal of the AG office is to remove the current affordable housing exemption from the requirements of the inclusionary zoning program for the downtown area, as Racine said he is looking to require all upcoming projects downtown to provide affordable units to create “a more inclusive and diverse development in the District’s central core.”